 Back in Mallard, the twins reunited for one day.
 Adele had Alzheimer’s but instantly recognized Stella.
 In time, she didn’t remember Desiree and called her Stella.

 The twins filled each other in on their lives.
 Desiree realized that her sister wasn’t coming home; her visit was all about protecting the life she had created.
 They went to bed sleeping in their childhood beds.
 Early heard Stella sneaking out the next morning and drove her to the train station.
 She gave him her engagement ring to sell to help care for her mother and returned to her life.

 Life Carries On

-Eventually, Kennedy runs out of money from her acting days.
+Eventually, Kennedy ran out of money from her acting days.
 It was time to come home.
 She called her parents and her mother picked her up.
 During the span of 11 miles of Los Angeles traffic, Stella finally answered Kennedy’s questions.
-She told her that she would answer all her questions and they would not talk about it again especially not in the house where Blake might overhear.
+She told her that she would answer all her questions, and they would not talk about it again, especially not in the house where Blake might overhear.